parthjaradi/UI-Designs/README.md

 # Portfolio.xd
 UI design created in Adobe XD is for my website portfolio.
 You can check it out at https://parthjaradiportfolio.firebaseapp.com

+# ShrenikPortfolio.xd
+UI design for graduate student portfolio.
+It features a single page website <br/>
+with Vertical Scrolling and parallax effect.